-Disclaimer : I have communicated with indigenous students and consulted others who are in support of this form of activism.
+Disclaimer : We have communicated with Indigenous students and consulted others who are in support of this form of activism.
 Thank you for participating.

 We begin by acknowledging that we are in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq People.
 This territory is covered by the “Treaties of Peace and Friendship” which Mi’kmaq & Wolastoqiyik (Maliseet) people first signed with the British Crown in 1725.
 The treaties did not deal with the surrender of lands and resources but in fact, recognized Mi’kmaq and Wolastoqiyik (Maliseet) title and established the rules for what was to be an ongoing relationship between nations.

 We feel that by not having Indigenous faculty members to teach us of their own history as well as their present is equated to the ongoing settler colonization that has devastated Indigenous communities all over Turtle Island.
-Having non-indigenous educators teach us of Indigenous social issues, culture and way of life is essentially another form of assimilation and colonization.
+Having non-Indigenous educators teach us of Indigenous social issues, culture and way of life is essentially another form of assimilation and colonization.

 Canada has a very dark past that is often not discussed and when it is, there is a very different picture painted than what actually took place.
 We feel it is absolutely necessary that students are involved in continuing education surrounding these issues and experiences.
 It is our aim to invest in Indigenous courses through a mandated basic art requirement involving Indigenous studies.

 The Reform in Education ; A need for Indigenous Educators at SMU petition to Saint Mary's University was written by Rima Saba and is in the category Education at GoPetition.